Jarifahmad/Calculator/README.md

 ## Features

 * All basic operations are supported (divide, multiple, remainder, add, subtract).
-* Operations performed using __BEDMAS__ rule and follows order of precendence from MDN Library.
+* Operations performed using __BIDMAS__ rule and follows order of precendence from MDN Library.
 * Keyboard inputs are supported for numbers, opertaors and other options.
 * Comes with options to __clear/delete__ a single input (backspace) OR __clear__ the whole display.